 Playa Peña

 You might think that a beach right in the heart of San Juan would always have crowds, but that’s not the case at Playa Peña.
-Because most visitors to San Juan are there for the history, food, and city culture, the beach is usually fairly low-key and always less crowded than Playa el Escambrón.
+Because most visitors to San Juan are there for the city culture, history, and food that Puerto Rico is known for, the beach is usually fairly low-key and always less crowded than Playa el Escambrón.

 Playa Peña is tucked away from the road and has a more rugged feel, with a rocky shoreline that divides the beach into a few different sandy sections.
 Despite being in the city—and despite the rocky shoreline—there’s plenty of space to lay out in the sun.
 Though you can walk here from the Old Town, it feels like the type of beach you’d find tucked along a forgotten shoreline on a remote part of the island.